When most people hear “outsourcing,” they think of call centers or back-office activities shipped overseas to save money.

 For example, a company might outsource functions like:

 Over time, the outsourcing partner becomes an extension of the team, aligned with company goals and able to scale as the business grows.
-And they wouldn’t be alone, 66% of US companies report outsourcing in at least one department, underscoring how widespread and the practice is.
+And they wouldn’t be alone, 66% of US companies report outsourcing in at least one department, underscoring how widespread the practice is.

 Done well, strategic outsourcing helps you: